-When you’re in a pinch but don’t want something fatty, rotisserie chicken easily makes a delightful dinner.
-They’re readily available at most grocery stores, and with a couple of microwavable sides, food can be on the table in under 20 minutes!
+When you’re in a pinch but don’t want something fatty to eat, a whole rotisserie chicken easily makes a delightful weeknight dinner.
+They’re readily available at your local Costco or Walmart grocery stores, and with a couple of microwavable sides, food can be on the table in under 20 minutes!
 But unless you’re feeding a whole family of four (or more), leftover chicken will end up back in your fridge—meaning you’ll be asking yourself an important question later that week:

 What’s the best way to reheat this leftover chicken?